thofisch/doc-api/docs/representations.md

 - **DO** use offset/limit-based pagination when resource collections are backed by traditional relation databases.
 It is more common, well understood in leading databases, and easy for developers.
 - **DO** use a cursor-based pagination strategy, when the dataset is very large and/or backed by a non-traditional relational data store, like a document database.

+{++

+### SHOULD:: Use Simple Hypertext Controls for Pagination and Self-References

+Hypertext controls for pagination inside collections and self-references should use a simple URI value in combination with their corresponding link relations (next, prev, first, last, self) instead of the extensible common hypertext control

+See Pagination for information how to best represent paginateable collections.

+++}

 !!! warning "Variability"
     Both pagination strategies suffer when data changes, which may lead to anomalies in result pages.